-Market Implied Financial Health for Companies
+Quantitative Financial Health for Companies

-Morningstar's Market Implied Financial Health measure ranks companies on the likelihood that they will tumble into financial distress.
-The measure is a linear model of the percentile of a firm's leverage (ratio of Enterprise Value to Market Value), the percentile of a firm's equity volatility relative to the rest of the universe, and the interaction of these two percentiles.
-This is a proxy methodology for the common definition of Distance to Default which relies on an option-based pricing model.
+Morningstar's market-implied Quantitative Financial Health measure ranks companies on the likelihood that they will tumble into financial distress.
+The measure is a linear model of the percentile of a firm's leverage (ratio of enterprise value/market value), the percentile of a firm's equity volatility relative to the rest of the universe, and the interaction of these two percentiles.
+This is a proxy methodology for the common definition of Distance to Default, which relies on an option-based pricing model.
 The proxy has the benefit of increased breadth of coverage, greater simplicity of calculation, and more predictive power while maintaining the timeliness of a market-driven metric.